TommyM0ntana/TheNewsPaper/README.md

 # Mockup NewsPaper Prototype

-This project consists of building a prototype from scratch whit HTML, CSS(360°) web page that matches whit the news paper web industry.
+This project consists of building a prototype from scratch with HTML, CSS(360°) web page that matches whit the news paper web industry.

 ## Main Page whit Navbar